david-basil/primes-docker/README.md

-# python-docker
+# primes-docker

-A simple Python app for [Docker's Python Language Guide](https://docs.docker.com/language/python).
+A simple Python app to test whether I can do things